 In 2002, the City of Punta Gorda's public supply reservoir, which is fed by the Shell and Prairie Creek watersheds, exceeded secondary drinking water standards for chloride, dissolved solids, and specific conductivity.
 Mineralized groundwater used to irrigate agricultural operations draining into these two watersheds, as well as in the Joshua Creek watershed, contributes to the water quality issues.
 To address this issue, the District created a stakeholder group to develop a plan of action.
 Part of this plan was the creation of the FARMS Program to assist growers within the watershed with converting their irrigation sources from mineralized groundwater to surface water.
-To date, 52 projects have been approved with 49 operational projects having offset 8.2 mgd of highly mineralized groundwater.
+To date, 70 projects have been approved and 65 are operational having an offset 9.6 mgd of highly mineralized groundwater.
 Prairie Creek was removed from the list of impaired waterbodies by the Department of Environmental Protection, indicating the success of the program.

 Figure 3.
-FARMS projects within the Shell, Prairie, and Joshua Creek watersheds.
+FARMS projects within the Shell, Prairie and Joshua Creek watersheds through Fiscal Year 2018.